Dungeons & Dragons: Adventures and campaigns

 A typical Dungeons & Dragons game consists of an "adventure", which is roughly equivalent to a single story or quest.
 The DM can either design an original adventure or follow one of the many premade adventures (also known as "modules") that have been published throughout the history of Dungeons & Dragons.
 Published adventures typically include a background story, illustrations, maps, and goals for players to achieve.
 Some may include location descriptions and handouts, although they are not required for gameplay.
 Although a small adventure entitled "Temple of the Frog" was included in the Blackmoor rules supplement in 1975, the first stand-alone D&D module published by TSR was 1978's Steading of the Hill Giant Chief, written by Gygax.

 A linked series of adventures is commonly referred to as a "campaign".
 The locations where these adventures occur, such as a city, country, planet, or entire fictional universe, are referred to as "campaign settings" or "worlds."
 D&D settings are based in various fantasy genres and feature different levels and types of magic and technology.
 Popular commercially published campaign settings for Dungeons & Dragons include Greyhawk, Dragonlance, Forgotten Realms, Mystara, Spelljammer, Ravenloft, Dark Sun, Planescape, Birthright, and Eberron.

-In addition to first-party campaigns and modules, two campaigns based on popular culture have been created.
-The first, based on Stranger Things, was released in May 2019.
-A campaign based on the Rick and Morty vs. Dungeons and Dragons comic book series was later released in November 2019.

 Alternatively, DMs may develop their own fictional worlds to use as campaign settings, either planning the adventure ahead or expanding on it as the players progress.